tada/pljava/src/site/markdown/use/jpms.md

 that can be used to see what modules have been resolved into Java's boot module layer.

+For more detail on why the boot layer includes the modules it does, `-Djdk.module.showModuleResolution=true` can be added temporarily in `pljava.vmoptions`, and a log of module requirements and bindings will be sent to the standard output of the backend process when PL/Java starts.
+PostgreSQL, however, may normally start backend processes with standard output going nowhere, so the logged information may be invisible unless running PostgreSQL in [a test harness][node].

 ## Configuring the launch-time module path

 The configuration variable `pljava.module_path` controls the